SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 ## Example

-Manually updating 500 contact cards will take you quite some time and is really unnecessary.
-Instead, let’s automate this process by using automated link actions.
+Manually updating 500 contact cards will take time and is really unnecessary.
+Instead, let us automate this process by using automated link actions.

 Examples of automated link actions in use:

 * When a recipient clicks on your call-to-action link, SuperOffice CRM automatically adds him or her to a selection or a project.

-* Alternatively, SuperOffice CRM automatically updates relevant information, such as interests, on the contact’s card.
+* Alternatively, SuperOffice CRM automatically updates relevant information, such as interests, on the contact's card.

 By automating these tasks, you save a lot of time you would otherwise spend on handling responses.
 When the reader clicks a link in your mailing, the system performs the link actions for you!

-You can use the information you’ve gathered in this mailing in a number of ways:
+You can use the information you've gathered in this mailing in a number of ways:

 * Automatically generate a selection based on people who clicked a specific link.
 Then, send a targeted follow-up mailing to this particular group with a tailored message.

-* Add follow-up activities to your team members’ diaries so that they could personally follow up on contacts that have responded.
+* Add follow-up activities to your team members' diaries so that they could personally follow up on contacts that have responded.

 * Generate service requests for your customer service team to pick up on and investigate the matter.